A Supplier's Guide to working with the Council

 - Competitive Dialogue procedure - where the public authority opens a dialogue with potential bidders on larger contracts, a negotiation stage is optional.
 There are two to three steps.

-For most of the procedures shown above there will be a mandatory pass or fail element to the evaluation, which will be detailed in the documentation.
-For tenders and above threshold tenders, this will be in the form of a Selection Questionnaire (SQ), based on the Cabinet Office standard SQ.
-An example of this can be found in the section below (Winchester City Council Selection Questionnaire) and will be completed on line with the Council’s tender portal.
+For regulated / covered procedures, there will be a mandatory pass or fail element to the evaluation, which will be detailed in the documentation.
+For Covered Procurement under PA 2023, suppliers will need to register with and complete information in the Central Digital Platform.
+For any additional information required on a specific tender, suppliers will need to complete a Procurement Specific Questionnaire (PSQ), based on the Cabinet Office standard PSQ.
+This replaces the existing Selection Questionnaire (SQ), which can be found in the section below (Winchester City Council Selection Questionnaire).
+An example of the PSQ will be available shortly and will be completed on line within the Council’s tender portal.
 For RFQs, these may be just short questions in the document.

 -